When Should You Consider Using Your 401(k) for Educational Expenses

 Often, individuals will fund their education through a combination of the various options above.

-To fully understand your options for funding your education in alignment with your financial goals and financial needs, complete the Free Application for Federal Student Aid (FAFSA) to see how much you might qualify for.
+To fully understand your options for funding your education in alignment with your financial goals and financial needs, complete the Free Application for Federal Student Aid (FAFSA) to see how much you might qualify for in federal student loans.

 In Summary

-It is possible to use your 401(k) to withdraw funds or loan yourself money to pay for education expenses, but this decision can come with some negative implications for your retirement account long-term.
+It is possible to use your 401(k) to withdraw funds or loan yourself money to pay for education expenses, but this decision can come with some negative implications for your long-term retirement planning.

-Using your 401(k) to pay for educational expenses is a decision that requires careful consideration, and you need to account for your individual financial situation, the effect it will have on retirement savings, and the other options available to you.
+Using your 401(k) to pay for educational expenses is a decision that requires careful consideration, and you need to account for your individual financial situation, tax implications, the effect it will have on retirement savings, and the other investment options available to you.

 Before making a choice, weigh the pros and cons of this option and explore alternative funding sources, such as 529 plans, student loans, scholarships, financial aid, and grants.